GeoMOER/moer-bsc-base-r/docs/units/_unit08/unit08-04_while-loops.md

 ----

-One couls also use the *repeat* statement, which creates  a loop that repeats an action or a set of actions indefinitely until a certain condition is met.
+One could also use the *repeat* statement, which creates  a loop that repeats an action or a set of actions indefinitely until a certain condition is met.
 The loop continues executing until an explicit break statement is encountered within the loop.
 Here's how it works:

 ```r
 repeat {